Updating Hex.pm to Ecto 3.0

 Update mix.exs to depend on

-and bump the postgrex dependency.
-Note: SQL handling have been extracted out into a separateecto_sql
+ecto_sqland bump the postgrex dependency.
+Note: SQL handling have been extracted out into a separateecto_sqlproject, so we need to add that new dependency.
+(6b3b78cf) -

 DBConnection 2.0 no longer ships with Sojourn and Poolboy pools, so we can remove the